suman2025-kiit/quananon/README.md

 e.
 Run the model QSAM using 'QSAM.ipynb' file.

 e.
 Based on the valid 4-Qubit states for Fidelity(F)>=0.50, Feature related information is generated using ZZfeature Map for to generate Hilbert space for N-qubits of the valid GHZ states and encode the information.

+# Usage
+Take the QSAM/ directory for accessing the respective quantum models .

+#Use the following code for model testing:

+$ python tQMLSAM_test.py model-name

+#Use the following code for model training:

+$ python tQMLSAM_train.py model-name

+The command-line argument model-name can be either tQMLSAM_test' or 'tQMLSAM_train'.
+The pre-trained models are located in the model/QSAM/ directory.